ImFlog/music-with-kafka/README.md

 ## Streamer

-Streamer app needs a kafka server and a `test` topic.
+Streamer app needs a kafka server and a `sounds` topic.

 Then, streamer app react to message of type `{"action":string, "name":string}` on topic `test`